Compositional Quantum Field Theory: An axiomatic presentation

-Moving on to regions, there is an orientation preserving homeomorphism that maps the disk to its orientation reversed version.
+There is an orientation preserving homeomorphism that maps the disk to its orientation reversed version.
 Again, we can choose such a homeomorphism for the standard disk $D$ such that it is inverse to its orientation reversed version.
-We denote this gluing function by $f_{D,\overline{D}}:D\to \overline{D}$ and its orientation reversed version by $f_{\overline{D},D}:\overline{D}\to D$.
-We moreover require compatibility with $f_{C,\overline{C}}$ in the sense that the latter is the restriction of $f_{\overline{D},D}:\overline{D}\to D$ to the boundary.
+For example, identifying $D$ with $\{z\in\C: |z|\le |\}$ we may consider $z\mapsto \overline{z}$.